wp-insider/affiliates-manager-plugin/wpaffiliatemanager/readme.txt

 = TODO 2.1.6 =
 - Updated the spanish language translation file.
+- Added a new menu to show all affiliate commissions.
+- Added a new option to manually award commissions to your affiliates.

 = 2.1.5 =
 - fixed a bug so jQuery ui loads correctly when the language is not set in English.